osg-htc/user-school-2018/docs/materials/day1/part2-ex3-files.md

 transfer_output_files = output-timestamp.txt, subdirectory/
 ```

+!!! note
-**Note:** See the trailing slash (`/`) on the subdirectory?
-That tells HTCondor to transfer back **the files** contained in the subdirectory, but not the directory itself; the files will be written directly into the submit directory itself.
+    See the trailing slash (`/`) on the subdirectory?
+    That tells HTCondor to transfer back **the files** contained in the subdirectory, but not the directory itself;
+    the files will be written directly into the submit directory itself.
     If you want HTCondor to transfer back an entire directory, leave off the trailing slash.

 1. Remove all output files from the previous run, including `output-timestamp.txt` and `output-calendar.txt`
 2. Copy the previous submit file that ran `output.sh` and add the `transfer_output_files` line from above